 - Total Revenue Potential—maybe you can’t pay the highest room rate desired by the hotel, but you have considerable amount of food & beverage, audio visual, and lounge revenue.
 This complete picture is important to articulate.

 I have reviewed many RFPs in my career, and they typically include meeting requirements, number and arrival/departure of guest rooms, and meeting dates.
 What is often missing is the history of guest room pickup and total revenue potential.
 Without these two other components, salespeople will have a more difficult time selling your meeting “internally.”
 Yes, believe it or not, sales people not only have to sell you, they also have to sell your meeting’s desirability to their revenue managers!

-If you would like to understand more about these crucial desirability factors, tune into our Empowering Webinar Series on Thursday, November 10th with Jennifer Johnson, Johnson Meetings Group and Terri Roberts, DMAI’s empowerMINT.com team.
+If you would like to understand more about these crucial desirability factors, listen to our webinar with Jennifer Johnson, Johnson Meetings Group and Terri Roberts, DMAI’s empowerMINT.com team.